Andres930410/express-ts-cli/README.md

 - **src/dtos**: Folder where the request and response DTOs should be created.
 - **src/errors**: Folder where the custom errors are stored.
 - **src/middlewares**: Folder where the **express** middleware should stored, an error middleware is created with the template.
-- **src/services**: Folder where the services should be stored, this services hold the bussiness rules of project, an example service is shipped with the template.
+- **src/services**: Folder where the services should be stored, this services hold the bussiness rules of project, an example service is created with the template.
 - **src/types**: Folder wheree the **typescript** types should be created.
 - **src/utils**: Folder where the constants and utility methods should be created.
 - **src/ioc.ts**: File where thee IoC contiainer would be configured.